Categories

 There are several ways that you can help protect elephants and other endangered species:

 1. Support organizations that work to protect elephants and other endangered species.
-You can donate your time or money to organizations that work on the ground to protect elephants and other endangered species, or advocate for their conservation through policy and legislation (you can find a list of these organizations under the next title).
+You can donate your time or money to organizations that work on the ground to protect elephants and other endangered species or advocate for their conservation through policy and legislation (you can find a list of these organizations under the next title).

 2. Be a responsible tourist.
-If you are planning to visit areas where elephants live, make sure to choose a responsible tour operator that follows ethical guidelines for wildlife viewing.
+If you are planning to visit areas where elephants live, make sure to choose a responsible tour operator who follows ethical guidelines for wildlife viewing.
 Avoid participating in activities that exploit or harm elephants, such as riding them or posing for photos with them.

 3. Reduce your demand for products made from endangered species.
 Avoid buying products made from ivory or other animal parts, as this can fuel demand for illegal poaching.